About the Project

 Addressing the escalating plastic crisis in five countries of Eastern Europe, Caucasus and Central Asia

-In May 2024, a coalition of environmental organizations, including HEJSupport (International), AWHHE (Armenia), RUZGAR (Azerbaijan), Ecovision (Georgia), CSD (Kazakhstan-Uzbekistan), and CSA (Ukraine), launched a joint project that exemplifies our collective commitment to tackling the plastic crisis across five countries in Eastern Europe, the Caucasus, and Central Asia (EECCA).
+In May 2024, a coalition of environmental organizations, including HEJSupport (International), AWHHE (Armenia), RUZGAR (Azerbaijan), Ecovision (Georgia), CSD (Kazakhstan-Uzbekistan), and CSA (Ukraine), launched a joint project entitled “Outreach and awareness-raising on prevention, minimization, and recycling options for plastic waste in countries of Eastern Europe, Caucasus, and Central Asia with the goal to reduce plastic pollution and minimize its impact on the environment and human health”.
+The project exemplifies our collective commitment to tackling the plastic crisis across five countries in Eastern Europe, the Caucasus, and Central Asia (EECCA).

 The Plastic Waste Partnership under the Basel Convention supported the project to mobilize civil society, governments, and other stakeholders in the targeted countries to minimize plastic waste generation, promote environmentally sound plastic management, and contribute to sustainable plastic-free alternatives.

 The project’s overarching goal is to significantly and lastingly impact plastic pollution in the targeted countries.
 By reducing and preventing plastic waste, particularly single-use plastic, we aim to inspire hope and optimism for a cleaner, healthier future.
-The project’s objectives are to raise awareness and empower key stakeholders and the public to develop, assess, and implement feasible solutions to address the plastic crisis and contribute to a toxic-free circular economy.
+The project’s objectives are to raise awareness and empower key stakeholders, including the public, to develop, assess, and implement feasible solutions to address the plastic crisis and contribute to a toxic-free circular economy.

 The project focuses on five countries in EECCA: Armenia, Azerbaijan, Georgia, Ukraine, and Uzbekistan.
 All targeted countries have a low level of post-consumer plastic waste recycling.
 This is primarily due to the disorganized separate waste collection system, low awareness of the dangers of plastic waste, and lack of necessary recycling facilities.
 Some target countries have adopted regulations to control the production and use of single-use plastics, including shopping bags, food containers, and disposable plastic cutlery.
 However, these initiatives are in the early stages of development and are poorly enforced.